 The American side caught up with the play by the 1980s with a drive for quality and Ford looked more global as a corporation.
 The Escort and Taurus proved to be successful there, while Ford popularized the aero look kicked off by the Audi 100 that decade with its Sierra, Tempo and Thunderbird models.
 By the turn of the decade even the boxy Australian Falcon had gone aero.

 Ford acquired Aston Martin and Hertz in 1987, and Jaguar in 1989.
 The 1990s saw Ford continue steadily with acquisitions under president Jac Nasser: Volvo in 1999, Land Rover in 2000 and the Rover brand in 2006.
 However, Ford’s own financial troubles (a $12·7 billion loss in 2006) saw divesting of divisions such as Aston Martin in 2007 and Jaguar and Land Rover, along with the Rover marque, in 2008 to Tata.
-Ford also gave up control of Mazda, sold Volvo to Geely in 2010, and announced that it would shut Mercury by 2011.
+Ford also gave up control of Mazda, sold Volvo to Geely in 2010, and shut Mercury in 2011.
+It also exited manufacturing in Australia and Brazil.